 The User Experience category has been cooling over the past 6 years of tracked data.
 Total launches went from 401 in 2021 to 49 in 2026.

-Average engagement ratio across all User Experience launches sits at 0.23.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all User Experience launches: 0.23.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 We report what happened.
 We don't predict.
 Five years of data shows patterns, but markets surprise people for a living.